 "Small acts when multiplied by millions of people can transform the world"- Howard Zinn via bakesaleforjapan.com

 I love these lemon spritz cookies which are buttery, crunchy and delicious and so pretty!
-I first baked these for my good friend and awesome baker Ria when she visited me a while ago, (after going through about a hundred recipes!) and thought she might like the simplicity of these pretty flowers to munch on her trip back and because she is such a girly girl!
-Since then I have baked these quite often as pretty hostess gifts, and also when I have a lot of egg yolks left over from baking macarons.
+I first baked these for my good friend and awesome baker Ria when she visited me a while ago.
+Since then I have baked these quite often especially when I have a lot of egg yolks left over from baking macarons.
 They remind me of the cookies we used to get from the small bakeries in my hometown, where they would be piled high in glass jars and were so buttery they left imprints on the paper bags we brought them home in.

 They are really quite simple to make, but you need a spritz cookie gun ( which thanks to my baking equipment obsession and a clearance sale at Marshall's I happen to own) to make them into these cute flower shapes, or you can also use a piping bag (or hey, snip the end of a zip lock bag) to pipe the dough into little rosettes or circles.